lprimeroo/GRE.py/README.md

 # ./install.sh
 ```

-Now, you're good to go with a new word popping up in your notifications every 45 minutes .
-Time interval can be modified in`gre.py` file .
+Now, you're good to go with a new word popping up in your notifications every 45 minutes.
+Time interval can be modified in the `gre.py` file .